stashconsulting/hashicorp-terraform-docker/README.md

   }
 }
 ```
-You have to use a Docker volume to store the files that we will use to the container.
+You have to use a Docker volume to store the files that we will use to build the container.

 ```
 docker run -it -v $(pwd)/:/workpace -w /workpace terraform-docker:0.1 init;  apply -auto-approve